 At the celebration of the Easter Vigil, the Sacraments of Baptism, Confirmation and Eucharist are received, and the elect are fully initiated into the Catholic Church.
 This is followed by a brief series of catechetical teachings now that one is experiencing being fully a part of the Catholic Church.

-The RCIA process begins with the first weekly meeting on Thursday, September 8th at 7:30pm, and continues through winter and spring, culminating with the Easter Vigil.
+The RCIA process begins in September and continues through winter and spring, culminating with the Easter Vigil.
 Afterwards, the group continues to meet weekly for approximately one month.

 Sponsors are a vital part of the RCIA process, and each adult participating in RCIA will require one.
 Sponsors accompany the adults beginning with the catechumen or candidate stage, developing one-on-one relationships with them, serving as a companion, listener, and mentor; sharing her or his own faith; and attesting to the catechumen or candidate’s faith, intentions, and readiness for reception.
 After the formal election of the catechuman or candidate during Lent, the sponsor assumes the role of godparent for one who is called to baptism at Easter.